mtoensing/simpletoc/readme.txt

 * Rank Math support.

 This plugin is forked from https://github.com/pdewouters/gutentoc by pdewouters and uses code from https://github.com/shazahm1/Easy-Table-of-Contents by shazahm1
+Many thanks to Tom J Nowell https://tomjn.comand and Sally CJ who both helped me a lot with my anying questions over at wordpress.stackexchange.com

 == Changelog ==

+= 4.0.2 =
+* Fix: Block forgot its settings on reload in Gutenberg.

+= 4.0.1 =
+* Fix: TOC Headline could not be disabled anymore.

 = 4.0 =
 * Added option to set maximum level of the headings.